SEXUAL VIOLENCE

 • Crisis counseling by telephone or face to face intervention; case management; victim/court advocacy.

-• Nurse practitioners on call 24 hours a day to perform rape examinations at The Rape Crisis Center.
+• Nurse practitioners on call 24 hours a day to perform rape examinations.
 Victims may have a rape exam whether or not they report to law enforcement.

 • Personal assistance and support during medical examinations, police involvement and legal proceedings.